-The current rate (CPI-U) for all items used for this calculation is 3.7% based on the annual rate from August 2023 in the Transit System's RFP.
+The current rate (CPI-U) for all items used for this calculation is 2.5% based on the annual rate from August 2024 in the Transit System's RFP.

+{Transit System} Current Rate of Inflation Rate that will be paid in 2025

-Watertown Transit current rate per hour (A) Current Rate of Inflation (To reflect the increase this rate is presented as "1+percent") (B) Rate that will be paid in 2024 (Sum of Cell A multiplied by Cell B) \$31.27 1.037 \$32.43
+current rate per hour (To reflect the increase this rate (Sum of Cell A multiplied by Cell B)

+(A) is presented as "1+percent")

+· , (B)

+\$ 32.43 1.025 \$ 33.24

-Transit System must compare the 2024 rate with the spreadsheet of Shared-Ride Taxi service costs for systems statewide (taking into account similar percentage increases for inflation as calculated above).
+Transit System must compare the 2025 rate with the spreadsheet of Shared-Ride Taxi service costs for systems statewide (taking into account similar percentage increases for inflation as calculated above).